Elysium-Wonderland/just-wallet/docs/index.md

 ### Step 1: Install Just node and configure

-please go to the [Just Docs](https://justice-universe.readthedocs.io/supernode/)
+Please go to the [Just Docs](https://justice-universe.readthedocs.io/supernode/)

 ### Step 2: Install Nginx

-please go to the [Nginx Docs](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
+Please go to the [Nginx Docs](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ### Step 3: Configure Nginx as proxy of Just Node

 For security, Just rpc doesn't support Cross-Origin Resource Sharing (CORS).
-So a proxy is required if wallet running a browser wants to call RPC from Justd.
+So a proxy is required if wallet running in browser wants to call RPC from Justd.
 We suggest using Nginx to act the proxy.
 CORS should be enabled in the Nginx configuration as well.

 Below is an sample to config the proxy in Nginx: